• Skip to primary navigation

 In general:

-• A DTI below 36% is good and indicates you have a manageable level of debt.
+• A DTI below 36% is good and shows you have a manageable debt level.

 • A DTI between 36-49% is acceptable but may make it harder to qualify for some loans or the best interest rates.